swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Changes in the third pitch:
   * Narrow the proposal down to only support re-entrant actors.
 Capture several potential non-reentrant designs in the Alternatives Considered as possible future extensions.
+  * Replaced `@actorIndependent` attribute with a `nonisolated` modifier, which follows the approach of `nonmutating` and ties in better with the "actor isolation" terminology (thank you to Xiaodi Wu for the suggestion).
+  * Replaced "queue" terminology with the more traditional "mailbox" terminology, to try to help alleviate confusion with Dispatch queues.
+  * Reference `@concurrent` function types from their separate proposal.
   * Moved Objective-C interoperability into its own section.
   * Clarify the "class-like" behaviors of actor types, such as satisfying an `AnyObject` conformance.
 * Changes in the second pitch: